 What kind of data should my learning analytics tool be picking up?

 There are three key categories of data you should be monitoring to make effective decisions:

 1. User Data

-Data pertaining to users or ‘learners’ who are enrolled in your organization’s elearning is considered as user data.
+Data relating to users or ‘learners’ who are enrolled in your organization's elearning is considered as user data.
 This data describes the learner in the context of the organization.
 For example: the user’s role in the organization, location (in case of a multi-regional office), division (sales, operations, finance, human resources etc.) and level (or seniority such as junior, mid-level, executive level).

 When user data is collected, it helps you segment data as part of the analysis, rather than having all the information under a single umbrella.
 Ungrouped data implies that valuable insights for each group becomes indistinct due to overlapping information.
 Grouped data always helps bring to light trends or patterns that are relevant to each user group.

 How is user data useful?
 The learning experiences of users with common roles within a department, division or geography can be studied to determine what elements are lacking in the learning program.